fangli/django-saml2-auth/README.md

 **ATTRIBUTES_MAP** Mapping of Django user attributes to SAML2 user attributes

 **TRIGGER** Hooks to trigger additional actions during user login and creation flows.
-These TRIGGER hooks are strings containing a `dotted module name <https://docs.python.org/3/tutorial/modules.html#packages>`_ which point to a method to be called.
+These TRIGGER hooks are strings containing a <https://docs.python.org/3/tutorial/modules.html#packages>. which point to a method to be called.
 The referenced method should accept a single argument which is a dictionary of attributes and values sent by the identity provider, representing the user's identity.